kaisalmen/wtd/README.md

 });

 try {
-    // cteates and connects the worker callback functions and the WorkerTask workerTask.connectWorker();
+    // creates and connects the worker callback functions and the WorkerTask workerTask.connectWorker();

     // execute without init and an empty message